omarrugs/securian_sr_data_engineer_assessment/README.md

 ## 🛠️ Tasks

 ### 1. Data Ingestion
-- Load the three CSV files using `pandas`.
+- Load the three CSV files into a data frame
 - Validate schema consistency and handle missing or malformed data.
+  -  document your findings, and explain your results

 ### 2. Data Cleaning
+- Clean the data by doing the folloing, store any invalid records in a seperate data frame
   - Normalize inconsistent formats (e.g., dates, phone numbers).
   - Handle missing values appropriately.
   -  Deduplicate records where necessary.

 ### 3. Data Transformation
-- Join datasets using `customer_id` and `policy_id`.
+- Merge all 3 datasets using `customer_id` and `policy_id` into a new data frame.
-- Derive new fields:
+- Derive 3 new fields in the new data frame:
   - Time between policy start and first claim.
-  - Total and average claim amount per customer.
+  - Total claim amount per customer.
-  - Flag policies with suspicious values (e.g., negative premiums).
+  - Average claim amount per customer.

 ### 4. Data Analysis
 - Generate summary metrics: